 - Morphine: Morphine is a common medium to strong painkiller, often used after surgery.

 - Hydromorphone: Hydromorphone or Hydromorphs are more often abused because Oxycodone is harder to obtain.

-- Control - a loss of control over drug use
+- Impaired control over drug use.

-- An initial medical examination and laboratory tests.
+- A medical examination and laboratory test.

 - Addiction counselling and ongoing medical assessments.

 - Connection to appropriate recovery oriented community resources.

 Research demonstrates that the best recovery outcomes occur when medical management is combined with addiction behavioural counseling, housing help and psychosocial supports.